 cipher.AEAD interface, which is append-style and makes it easy to get exact overlap easy.

 internal/repository/key.go.
 I made sure scrypt is the only KDF, and clarified that the

 data field in a key object is just encrypted like any other blob.
 The design docs had the MAC size wrong and got me confused.

 The design might not be perfect, but it's good.
 Encryption is a first-class feature, the implementation looks sane and I guess the deduplication trade-off is worth it.

 So...
 I'm going to use restic for my personal backups.

+Again, this is not a professional assessment of the cryptosystem, nor an audit of the implementation.
 Thanks to Alexander Neumann for writing restic and for providing useful feedback for this post.